Centre for Climate Change and Social Transformations (CAST)

 We research and develop the social transformations needed to produce a low-carbon and sustainable society.
 At our core, is a fundamental question of enormous social significance: how can society live differently – and better – in ways that meet the urgent need for rapid and far-reaching emission reductions?

-Led by Cardiff University, the Centre for Climate Change and Social Transformations (CAST) is a collaboration between Cardiff, Manchester, York, East Anglia and Utrecht Universities, and the charity Climate Outreach.
+Led by Cardiff University, the Centre for Climate Change and Social Transformations (CAST) is a collaboration between Cardiff, Manchester, York, East Anglia, Bath, and Utrecht Universities, and the charity Climate Outreach.
 The Centre aims to be a global hub for understanding the profound changes required to address climate change.

 Our research focuses on people as agents of transformation in four challenging areas of everyday life that impact directly on climate change but have proven stubbornly resistant to change: